Brooks Newmark

-Brooks Phillip Victor Newmark (born 8 May 1958) is a British Conservative politician and former Member of Parliament and minister.
+Brooks Phillip Victor Newmark (born 8 May 1958) is a former British Conservative politician, who served as a Member of Parliament and minister.
 He was elected as the Member of Parliament for Braintree in the 2005 general election and stood down at the 2015 general election.

 Prior to entering politics, he was involved in various businesses and was a senior partner at a private equity firm.
 Newmark is a visiting academic at the University of Oxford and became a guest lecturer in politics after his parliamentary career ended.
 He is a founder of the charity 'A Partner in Education', a campaigner on homelessness and a member of the Rough Sleeping Advisory Panel that advises the Home Office.